Check procs

 Number

-Number of procs in idle or interruptible sleep state
+Number of processes in idle or interruptible sleep state.

 procs_stopped